Explore Dynamic Strength → Strength that moves

 Research on rhythmic entrainment suggests that synchronising movement with music can increase enjoyment and reduce perceived exertion during exercise.

 It's the difference between "how much longer?" and "one more song."
+That's the same philosophy behind the Make It Fun collection — movement that earns repetition by being worth repeating.

 Why It Feels Different (The Psychology)

-Familiar Movement = Low Threat
+Familiar Movement Means Low Barriers

 Woman performing controlled step exercise on an aerobic platform